-The Arrowhead High School Instrumental Music Curricular Program is comprised of five band classes and one orchestra class.
+The Arrowhead High School Instrumental Music Curricular Program is comprised of five band classes.
 Placement into these ensembles is based upon individual performance level, audition results, instrumentation needs, and the directors' recommendation.
 An education and understanding of music will provide students with a lifelong appreciation of one of the world’s greatest art forms.
 Both part placement and ensemble auditions are essential in providing the best possible music-making environment for all students.
 It does not matter what chair a student sits in.
 It matters what that student does in the chair!

 Demonstrate a thorough knowledge of performance practices by showing continuing improvement in tone production, intonation, balance, articulation and bowing, technique, interpretation, fundamentals, and ensemble awareness